Thrimbda/XJTU-API/README.md

 # XJTU-API(implement with a spider)
 > this is a spider for myself to practice under MIT Licence.

+ **Deprecated**

+the XJTU dean website that my spider hacked for has long gone, And I've lost interest hacking it again.
+Sorry boys and girls.

 [![Build Status](https://travis-ci.org/Macsnow14/XJTU-API.svg)](https://travis-ci.org/Macsnow14/XJTU-API)

 ### require